High School Math Teacher Requirements and Duties

 Step 1: Earn a Bachelor's Degree

-The first step in becoming a high school math teacher is completing an undergraduate degree, normally in the subject area.
-Individuals can earn a degree in mathematics coupled with a teacher training program or a degree in education with a mathematics concentration.
-These programs can educate students on pedagogical practices, instructional methods and adolescent development, in addition to ways to utilize them in the high school classroom.
+The first step in becoming a high school math teacher is completing an undergraduate degree.
+Individuals can earn a degree in mathematics coupled with a teacher training program or earn a degree in education with a mathematics concentration.
 Some programs offer dual majors in education and math.
-According to the BLS, graduation from an accredited program is not required but can assist with licensure.
+Students study pedagogical practices, instructional methods and adolescent development, in addition to ways to utilize these topics in the high school classroom.
+Teacher training programs also typically include a student teaching experience, where a prospective teacher gains hands-on experience teaching in a classroom under the supervision of an experienced teacher.
 The two primary accrediting bodies are the National Council for Accreditation of Teacher Education and Teacher Education Accreditation Council.

 Step 2: Get a Teaching Certificate

-Individuals who plan to become a high school math teacher must obtain certification in the state where they will be teaching.
+Individuals who plan to become high school math teachers must obtain state-level certification to teach in a public school.
 Aside from a bachelor's degree and student teaching field experience, requirements for certification vary by state.
-To become a high school math teacher, individuals must generally pass mathematics subject area and basic skills exams.
+To become a high school math teacher, individuals must generally pass the mathematics subject area and basic skills exams.
 Like certification requirements, on-going education and state-to-state transfer requirements may differ by state.
-Individuals can contact their state's education board for comprehensive requirements for secondary math teachers.
-After completing a bachelor's degree program, student teaching and any professional exams required by their state, graduate are prepared to pursue teacher certification.
+Individuals can contact their state's board of education for comprehensive requirements for secondary math teachers.
+After completing a bachelor's degree program, student teaching, and any professional exams required by their state, graduates are prepared to apply for teacher certification.

-Prospective high school math teachers can think about earning a master's degree in education.
-Many master's programs are designed for individuals who have completed a bachelor's degree in math, but lack certification, or for working math teachers who want additional education.
-The Master of Arts in Teaching (MAT) is a common option for individuals with an undergraduate degree who would like to become certified.
+Prospective high school math teachers might think about earning a master's degree in education.
+Many master's programs are designed for individuals who have completed a bachelor's degree in math but lack teacher training and certification, or for working math teachers who want additional education.
+The Master of Arts in Teaching (MAT) is a common option for individuals with an undergraduate degree who would like to become certified to teach.
 According to the BLS, certain states also require educators to earn a master's degree after they start teaching.
 The curriculum in a master's degree program may include advanced coursework in instructional approaches and strategies.

-- Consider earning a national certification.
-National certification gives math teachers the opportunity to demonstrate their knowledge and proficiency.
-As the BLS notes, educators who have certifications could earn extra benefits, along with higher salaries.
+Those looking to make teaching a long-term career may consider earning a national certification.
+In addition to a master's degree, national certification allows math teachers to demonstrate their knowledge and proficiency.
+As the BLS notes, educators who have certifications could earn extra benefits, including higher salaries.
 The National Board for Professional Teaching Standards (NBPTS) offers National Board Certification in mathematics instruction and young adult mathematics instruction.
-According to NBPTS, requirements consist of three years of teaching experience and a valid teaching license.
+According to NBPTS, requirements to begin the certification process include three years of teaching experience and a valid teaching license.